Mastercard/terraform-provider-restapi/README.md

 - `data` (string, required): Valid JSON data that this provider will manage with the API server.
 This should represent the whole API object that you want to create.
 The provider's information.
 - `force_new` (array of strings, optional): Any changes to these values will result in recreating the resource instead of updating.
 - `debug` (boolean, optional): Whether to emit verbose debug output while working with the API object on the server.
 This can be gathered by setting `TF_LOG=1` environment variable.
+- `read_search` (bool, optional): Enables usage of `search_key` and `search_value` or `results_key` on `read_path` only.
+- `search_key` (string, optional): When reading search results from the API, this key is used to identify the specific record to read.
+This should be a unique record such as 'name'.
+Similar to results_key, the value may be in the format of 'field/field/field' to search for data deeper in the returned object.
+- `search_value` (string, optional): The value of 'search_key' will be compared to this value to determine if the correct object was found.
+Example: if 'search_key' is 'name' and 'search_value' is 'foo', the record in the array returned by the API with name=foo will be used.
+- `results_key` (string, optional): When issuing a GET to the path, this JSON key is used to locate the results array.
+The format is 'field/field/field'.
+Example: 'results/values'.
+If omitted, it is assumed the results coming back are already an array and are to be used exactly as-is.

 This provider also exports the following parameters:
 - `id`: The ID of the object that is being managed.